OfficeDev/teams-toolkit/packages/sdk/review/teamsfx.api.md

 // @beta
 export interface ConversationOptions {
-    // Warning: (ae-forgotten-export) The symbol "TeamsFxBotCommandHandler" needs to be exported by the entry point index.d.ts commandHandlers?: TeamsFxBotCommandHandler[];
+    commandHandlers?: TeamsFxBotCommandHandler[];
     enableNotification?: boolean;
     // Warning: (ae-forgotten-export) The symbol "NotificationTargetStorage" needs to be exported by the entry point index.d.ts